 Statkraft operates hydropower plants, onshore and offshore wind farms across the UK.
 Alltwalis Wind Farm and Rheidol hydropower plant, both in Wales, were our first power production facilities in the UK followed by Baillie wind farm near Thurso in Scotland, which has been operational since August 2013.
 The farm consists of 21 turbines and we expect to produce approximately 170GWh of electricity annually.
 Also in Scotland, near Inverness, Statkraft has constructed the Berry Burn onshore wind farm, which will be fully operational by the second quarter of 2014.
 Through a joint venture with Statoil, in 2012 we commissioned the 317MW Sheringham Shoal offshore wind farm off the north Norfolk coast.
-From 1st January 2014 Statkraft become the operator of this project.
+From January 2014 Statkraft became the operator of this project.

 Operations and maintenance for all majority-owned UK operational assets are provided from the Rheidol hydropower station in Wales.
 In addition we provide 24/7 control room functions for the Sheringham Shoal offshore wind farm.

 Trading and Origination

 We have grown to be a significant UK market participant in trading and origination and are a major provider of Power Purchase Agreements to independent generators of renewable electricity.
 In the second quarter of 2013, we launched energy services business with sales of renewable electricity and customer support to the industrial and commercial market.